Edgar Allan Brown: Early life and career

 Brown was born near Shiloh Springs in Aiken County to Augustus Abraham Brown and Elizabeth Howard Brown.
 He, accompanied by his oldest sibling, Minnie, attended the China Springs School close to Edgefield Road.
 He was also educated at The Graniteville Academy which was maintained by the Graniteville Company.
 Edgar decided to drop out of the academy in 1904 and to instead apply himself to the business course of study at Osborne's in Augusta, Georgia.
 From 1905 to 1906 he served as a court reporter and from 1906 to 1907 he was a law clerk and head stenographer for the Henderson firm in Aiken while also studying law.
 In 1908, Brown was appointed the official court stenographer of the 2nd Judicial Circuit after competitive examination and relocated to Barnwell to serve Judge Aldrich who had need of his services.
 Brown passed the state bar examination in June 1910 and was admitted to practice law the same year.

-Having established himself as an attorney, Brown continued to court and spark Miss Annie Love Sitgreaves a teacher, originally from Laurens, whom he had met in Aiken- and he and James F. Byrnes, whom Brown had replaced as Court Stenographer when Jimmy ran for Solicitor, became so close that Brown asked Jimmy to be the best man at his wedding.
+Having established himself as an attorney, Brown continued to court and spark Miss Annie Love Sitgreaves, a teacher originally from Laurens, whom he had met in Aiken, and he and James F. Byrnes, whom Brown had replaced as court stenographer when Byrnes ran for solicitor, became so close that Brown asked Byrnes to be the best man at his wedding.